Mississippi Chicken

 Here are the 5 ingredients you’ll need to make it:

-- Chicken breasts: Boneless skinless are best.
-You can also use boneless chicken thighs for a flavorful, budget-friendly option.
+- Chicken breasts: Boneless skinless chicken breasts are ideal.
+You can also substitute boneless chicken thighs for a flavorful, budget-friendly option.

-- Au jus gravy mix: This is usually available in supermarkets, and you can use brown gravy mix in a pinch.
+- Au jus gravy mix: This is the packaged mix available in most supermarkets.
+You can use brown gravy mix in a pinch.
+I recommend organic au jus mix, which is usually less salty and more flavorful.

-- Ranch dressing mix: This is the mix you use to make a ranch dip.
+- Ranch mix: This is the mix you use to make a ranch dip, and I recommend Simply Organic for this recipe.
+You can use bottled ranch dressing in a pinch.

 - Pepperoncini peppers: These are pickled yellow peppers that are mildly spicy.
 Use sliced banana peppers if you can’t find any.